weathergard/labcoat/README.md

 # Labcoat
-Enhance your HTML with scholarly bibliographic and annotation features, entirely on the server-side.
+Enhance HTML with scholarly bibliographic and annotation features.

 ## Use it anywhere.
 Labcoat is a *fast,* idempotent, side-effect-free, pure function with no dependencies.
 Its output is valid HTML5.
 You can use it: